Greenhouse Gases

 Now it may be that you are repelled by the idea of killing a cow, and you may think that the poor farmers will only be driven to breed a new one to replace it.
 But there are still plenty of other things you could do that would make more sense than planting trees with these carbon offset companies.
 You could make sure that your house was properly insulated.

-You could turn down the central heating and wear more sweaters; and if you really wanted to tackle global CO2 emissions, you would campaign for nuclear energy, since power production is responsible for 24 per cent of global emissions.
+You could turn down the central heating and wear more sweaters; and if you really wanted to tackle global CO2 emissions and do voluntary carbon offsetting, you would campaign for nuclear energy, since power production is responsible for 24 per cent of global emissions.

 Or better still you could help do something to stop Third World countries from burning the forests, which produces 18 per cent of CO2.